MontanaFlossCo/Flint-Documentation/guides/purchases.md

         // automatically deducted or the unlock tracked. requirements.purchase(MyInAppPurchases.creditsZBucksProduct, quantity: 5)

-        // Alternatively, you could require either that or subscription
+        // Alternatively, you could require either a one-off purchase or subscription
         requirements.purchase(anyOf:
             MyInAppPurchases.oneOffPurchaseProduct,
             MyInAppPurchases.monthlySubscriptionProduct
         )

         // You could also require the one off purchase plus some credits
         requirements.purchase(allOf:
             .init(MyInAppPurchases.oneOffPurchaseProduct),
             .init(MyInAppPurchases.creditsZBucksProduct, quantity: 5)